 Recycling is an arduous process

-It’s easy and it’s effortless!
+It’s not!
+Just create a corner in your home (Use a tote bag or that cardboard box from the last grocery delivery ) where you will collect all the recyclables until you drop them off at the recycling bin.
+Not sure what goes in it?
 Refer the enclosed one pager for a list of common household waste items and whether they can or can’t be recycled.
 All you need to do is print this A4 size printable recycling guide and stick it on the refrigerator in your home.
-Talk to your family members and domestic helpers about our obligation as responsible citizens to recycle.
-Then onwards, all you need to do is lead by example.
+Talk to your family members and domestic helpers about our duty as responsible citizens to recycle.
+Then onwards, just lead by example.
 Happy recycling.

 Ok fine, I will recycle, but in Singapore all recyclables are eventually combined with trash anyway!

 Absolutely not.
-As a matter of fact, the common recycling collection bins here make recycling even easier- all you need to do is sort your waste into trash and recyclables at home into two separate bins.
+Please do your part by sorting waste into trash and recyclables in two separate bins.
 Send the trash down the chute, and the recyclables to the common recycling bins in your estate or home.
-The designated public waste collector will collect the recyclables from the blue/green common recycling bins in your home/estate.
+The designated public waste collector will collect the recyclables from the blue common recycling bins in your home/estate.
 All the items picked from the recycling bins are then sorted manually by workers at materials recovery facilities and sent further to the designated recycling facility in Singapore or overseas.
 In short, your effort in sorting “waste” does not get wasted.
 See this video to witness sorting at a materials recovery facility in Singapore.

 All non recyclable trash in Singapore goes to the Semakau landfill: